TobiOlajumoke/gitclass/third.md

 # Chelsea is better than MANU

-Beans and bread is better than burger
+Beans and bread is better than yam

+pounds is better than naira